thabnir/stockbro.ai/README.md

+# stockbro.ai

+🏆 Winner of the Best Newbie Hack at McHacks 10. 🎉

 Project built for McHacks 10
-by Thabnir, clarariachi & Rain1618
+by Thabnir, clarariachi, and Rain1618

 ## Inspiration
 Money.
 Stonks.
 We like that.